JRVVS/MadDirBuster/README.md

 Author:
 -------
-- IK Ijomah: Created this script in 2024 to simplify the process of directory busting.
+- IK-JR Ijomah: Created this script in 2024 to simplify the process of directory busting.